If the air temperature is comfortable for you, then it is comfortable for your avocado tree.

 How was he growing avocados so well in a hot inland location?
 He was doing many things right, but most importantly he was not skimping on water.
 Don’t skimp on water with avocados in the heat.
 Over a century ago, Thomas Shedden called this “the wisdom of treating the avocado with hydropathy.”
 It worked then, and it still works today.

-Want to read something fun and to remind us that spells of extreme heat are nothing new under the sun of Southern California?
-A discussion among early avocado growers in Southern California after the devastating heat wave of June 1916.
+Want to read more from Shedden, and to be reminded that spells of extreme heat are nothing new under the Southern California sun?
+A discussion among early avocado growers in Southern California after the devastating heat wave of June 1917.

 You might also like to read my posts: